patrickhoefler/cloudbuildgraph/README.md

 ## Known Issues

-- `cloudbuildgraph` currently expects a `cloudbuild.yaml` file in the working directory.
+- `cloudbuildgraph` currently expects a `cloudbuild.yaml` or `cloudbuild.yml` file in the working directory.
 - `cloudbuildgraph` currently expects that every build step has an ID.